I greet you this day,

 So, we gave three examples so far.

-In the first example: as the input increases (the number of miles increases), the output (the calories stored in your body decreases).
+In the first example: as the input increases (the number of miles increases),

 You begin to lose weight (calories, then pounds).